-After college Kerr Taylor, our founder, took a trip to Europe.
-While having coffee in a café in Florence, he asked an elderly gentleman, “Who owns these beautiful properties surrounding these thousand-year old plazas?”
-The man replied, “These properties are owned by the founding families of Florence.
+After college Kerr Taylor, our founder took a trip to Europe.
+While having coffee in a café in Florence, he asked an elderly gentleman, “Who owns these beautiful properties surrounding these thousand-year-old plazas?”
+The man replied, “The founding families of Florence own these properties.
 The families pass them down from generation to generation.
 They are never sold.
 They are grandissimo!”
 Kerr translated the Italian word for “great” to mean “irreplaceable.”
-At that moment something clicked in Kerr’s mind.
+At that moment, something clicked in Kerr’s mind.
 “That’s it!” he thought.
 “I will spend my life investing in the irreplaceable.”